Deborah-Digges/deborah-digges.github.io/src/markdown-pages/2020-09-24-gatsby-deploy.md

 # Remove all other files
 rm -r *

-# Move the contents of the public folder
+# Move the contents of the public folder back to the root of the directory
 cp -r  /tmp/public/* .

 git commit -m "Release new version of blog"